arcjet/arcjet-js/body/README.md

 const request = new IncomingMessage();

-// Returns the body as a utf-8 encoded string const body = await readBody(request);
+// Returns the body as a utf-8 encoded string const body = await readBody(request, { limit: 1024 });
 console.log(body);
 ```

 ## Implementation

 The implementation of this library is based on the [raw-body][node-raw-body]
 package.
-Both licensed MIT with licenses included in our source code.
+Licensed MIT with licenses included in our source code.

 We've chosen to re-implement the logic to read the body from the stream to keep
 the dependency tree for our packages as light as possible.
-Our implementation is
+Our implementation only
-as light as possible while still providing the functionality that we need, specifically
+provides the functionality that we need, specifically it excludes the functionality
-it excludes the functionality to return the stream as a buffer and removes encoding to parse it
+to return the stream as a buffer and always parses it as a utf-8 string.
+The interface
-as a utf-8 string, it also only uses an async-await interface rather than the sync provided by `raw-body`.
+was also changed to only support promises rather than the sync implementation provided by `raw-body`.

 ## License